 Photography seems to have more than its fair share of erroneous beliefs and misunderstandings which get reinforced by repetition without question.
-Here's a collection of them debunked.
+Here's a collection of some, often seen in the Canon forums, debunked.

 If there's one simple message you can take from this document, it's try it yourself!
 Don't look for other people to define the boundaries of your photography, do a little research and experiment with your camera to find out what's true for you.

 The Canon EF 50mm f/1.8 II Has a Crude Focus Mechanism

 Many Canon shooters have been frustrated by inconsistent autofocus (AF) with the EF 50mm f/1.8 II lens (the "50/1.8").
 It sounds like a home-made agricultural implement when it is autofocusing, and the manual focus ring feels gritty and has a lot of backlash, so it seems obvious that any AF problems must be due to the apparently crude mechanical nature of the lens.
 But is that the reason?

 I have a 50/1.8 that was purchased new from B&H in 2008.
 It was calibrated with the EOS 450D I had at the time by the Canon Australia service centre in Sydney in 2009.
 That combination focused perfectly with contrast detection (CD) AF in Live View, perfectly some of the time with phase detection (PD) AF through the viewfinder, and in the same place in front of the subject the rest of the time with PD AF through the viewfinder.
 That front-focused (FF) place put the subject outside the depth of field (DOF) at f/2.8 near the minimum focus distance (MFD).
 One shot in perfect focus, the next clearly out of focus in the same place, so...